 Silas is an important local leader and president of the Associação de Desenvolvimento Sustentável da Agricultura Familiar da Região do Baixo Juruá do Lago Serrado (ARLBS), an important local association.
 Silas is also a member of our team, playing a very role in our activities due to his Strong background as a fisher and Community leader.
 Silas is responsible to engage local communities in fishing agreements.

 Clara Machado Science communicator

-Clara Machado is an ethnobotanist, holds a master’s degree in Biological Sciences (Botany) from the National Institute of Amazonian Research (INPA), and has worked in the Amazon since 2016.
+Clara Machado is a biologist, ethnobotanist and holds a master’s degree in Biological Sciences (Botany) from the National Institute of Amazonian Research (INPA).
 Her research interests involve food security and the valuation of traditional food as tools to achieve social and sustainable development in rural communities.
-She is also interested in education, environmental education and the dissemination of scientific knowledge.
+She is a science teacher, interested in environmental education and the dissemination of scientific knowledge.